-Employment in education, training, and library occupations is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.
-About 441,000 new jobs are projected to be added from 2019 to 2029.
+Employment in education, training, and library occupations is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.
+About 920,500 new jobs are projected to be added from 2020 to 2030.
 Student enrollment is projected to increase; therefore, postsecondary teachers and preschool, elementary, and secondary school teachers will be needed to meet the demand.
 Education, training, and library occupations, however, are affected by state and local budgets, and budgetary restrictions may limit employment growth.

 The median annual wage for education, training, and library occupations was $52,380 in May 2020, which was higher than the median annual wage for all occupations of $41,950.